Facet Joint Injections

 - The patient is over 18 years or over

-- All conservative management options (orthopaedic triage, advice and information, physiotherapy treatments, guided exercise programmes, weight management support and pharmacotherapy including analgesia and muscle relaxants) have been considered and are being tried as part of a comprehensive pain management assessment,
+- All available conservative management options such as orthopaedic triage, advice and information, physiotherapy treatments, guided exercise programmes, weight management support and pharmacotherapy including analgesia and muscle relaxants have been considered and are being tried as appropriate, as part of a comprehensive pain management assessment

 - The patient has demonstrated failure to respond to, or had a loss of response to other treatment options.

-- The patient has had a comprehensive pain management assessment and all conservative management options (advice and information, physiotherapy treatments and guided exercise programs, pharmacotherapy including analgesia and muscle relaxants) have been considered and are being tried,
+- The patient has had a comprehensive pain management assessment and all available conservative management options such as advice and information, physiotherapy treatments and guided exercise programs, pharmacotherapy including analgesia and muscle relaxants have been considered and are being tried

-- A diagnostic medial branch or intra-articular block, (facet joint injection) provided under a standard protocol, resulted in symptom relief physiologically consistent with medial nerve branch pathology.
+- A diagnostic medial branch or intra-articular block, (facet joint injection) provided under a standard protocol, resulted in symptom relief pharmacologically and physiologically consistent with pain arising from structures innervated by the medial branch

-Imaging should not be offered for people with low back pain with suspected facet join pain as a prerequisite for radiofrequency denervation.
+NB: Imaging should not be offered for people with low back pain with suspected facet joint pain as a prerequisite for radiofrequency denervation.

 For the purpose of this policy, a radiofrequency denervation procedure may consist of one or more denervations during a single visit.